ShahriarRezghi/serio/USAGE.md

 Serio::write(&stream, B);
 ```

-This doesn't slow down the code so feel free to use it this way.
+This doesn't reduce speed so feel free to use it this way.

-In the previous examples we serialize and deserialize ints.
-Now we'll pay attention to the other data types.
-We'll use ```serialize()``` and ```deserialize()``` functions from now on but the same logic applies to the other APIs.
+In the previous examples we serialize and deserialize integers.
+Now we'll focus on other data types.
+We'll use ```serialize()``` and ```deserialize()``` functions from now on but the same goes for the other APIs.

 # Serio::Size
 Size of containers are serialized and deserialized using ```Serio::Size``` type so that the serialized data on one machine can be used on the others. the default size of ```Serio::Size``` is 8 bytes (```uint64_t```) but you can change it to 4 or 2 bytes.
 Keep in mind that if you change this size and serialize some data you will have to deserialize this data with the size that it was serialized with.
+Also be careful not to exceed the limit of this size type if you reduce it.
 This size can be set by setting the macro ```SERIO_SIZE``` and the possible values are 2 or 4 or 8 (default).
-You shouldn't change this value unless it is nessesary like when you really need the size of output data to be small (the difference in size will depend on the data being serialized but the siza won't drastically reduced so it is preferred to keep the size 8 bytes).
+You shouldn't change this value unless it is necessary like when you really need the size of output data to be small (the difference in size will depend on the data being serialized but the size won't be drastically reduced so it is preferred to keep the size 8 bytes).

 # STL Data Types
-Supported STL types are [C++ containers](http://www.cplusplus.com/reference/stl/), std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional(C++17), std::variant(C++17).
+Supported STL types are [C++ containers](http://www.cplusplus.com/reference/stl/), std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional (C++17), std::variant (C++17).
 Here is an example:

 ``` c++
 std::string A = "Hi";